 A humble beginning with a grand future.

 The Fruit Company has had incredible growth since those first days in the basement.
 Addison has since chosen to pursue other endeavors, and Scott remains as the CEO of both Webster Orchards and The Fruit Company.
-While receiving outstanding attention from Oprah Winfrey’s “O” Magazine and the top consumer reporting magazine, The Fruit Company has also been named one of the top 15 growing companies in Oregon and part of Internet Retailer’s Top 50 “Best of the Web.”
+While receiving outstanding attention from Oprah Winfrey’s “O” Magazine, amongst others, The Fruit Company has also been named one of the top 15 growing companies in Oregon and part of Internet Retailer’s Top 50 “Best of the Web.”

 Plans for expansion into the rest of the building are underway.
 The Fruit Company also boasts the early stages of the Fruit Heritage Museum, which honors the legacy of Roy Webster and all the other early agriculturalists in the Hood River Valley.
 We invite you to come visit us and take part in the Webster family vision of delivering simply the best-tasting fruit in the world directly to your doorstep.
 From the nutrient-rich volcanic soils, to the delicate blossoms at springtime, through autumn’s golden harvest, and finally into your home, The Fruit Company guarantees that its fruit is truly a revolution of the senses.